danielscholl/infra-azure-provisioning/docs/security/encryption-in-transit.md

 ## How to enable mTLS in services cluster.

 Feature flag `isMtlsEnabled` is responsible for enabling and disabling of mTLS.
 By default, this feature flag is set to 'false'.
 To enable mTLS you should set the flag to 'true'.
-To do it you need to add variable `ENABLE_ISTIO_mTLS` in Azure Target Env - <env> variable group and set it to 'true'.
+To do it you need to add variable `ENABLE_ISTIO_mTLS` in Azure Target Env - <env> variable group and set it to 'true', then run "osdu-istio" pipeline.